 About Palm Harbor Parks & Recreation

-Palm Harbor Parks and Recreation along with the Palm Harbor Library is governed by a volunteer board, the Palm Harbor Community Service Agency (PHCSA, pronounced Fix-sa).
-PHCSA was created in 1985 per Pinellas County Ordinance 85-28 to provide library and recreation services to the residents of the Palm Harbor Community Services District, a municipal services taxing unit.
-Voted on by the residents of Palm Harbor, this county ad valorem tax of 0.5 mills is distributed to library and recreation services.
-All other monies needed to operate are raised by each entity.
+Palm Harbor Parks and Recreation is a nonprofit organization that oversees county property.
+All facilities managed, except Palm Field, are owned by Pinellas County and operated by Palm Harbor Parks and Recreation.
+We, along with the Palm Harbor Library, are overseen by a volunteer board called the Palm Harbor Community Service Agency (PHCSA, pronounced Fix-sa).
+PHCSA was established in 1985 according to Pinellas County Ordinance 85-28, to provide library and recreation services to the residents of the Palm Harbor Community Services District, which is a municipal services taxing unit.
+The 0.5 mills ad valorem tax, voted on by the residents of Palm Harbor, is allocated to library and recreation services.
+Any additional funds needed to operate are raised independently by each entity.

 PHCSA Meeting Agendas